sameerhussai230/Sameer_Hussain/README.md

 - 👋 Hi, I’m @sameerhussai230 , student of M.tech in Delhi Technological University
-- 👀 I’m interested in Frontend Development, React Dashboard, Responsive Websites
+- 👀 I’m interested in Data Analysis, Machine Learning, Python, SQL
-- 🌱 I’m currently learning C++, Data Structure, Python, Sql, Tableau, PowerBI, Excel
+- 🌱 I’m currently learning Python, Machine Learning, Sql, Tableau, PowerBI, Excel.
-- 💞️ I’m looking to collaborate on Project Full Stack Web Development
-- 📫 How to reach me ...sameerhussain230@gmail.com
+- 📫 You can reach me at  sameerhussain230@gmail.com

 <!---
 sameerhussai230/sameerhussai230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.